iterative/dvc.org/content/docs/studio/user-guide/account-management.md

 # Account Management

-To manage your user account, click on your avatar on the top right corner of Iterative Studio.
-In the menu that comes up, click on `Profile`.
-Your user profile page will open.
-This page has multiple sections that are described below.
+To manage your user account, click on your user icon on the top right corner of Iterative Studio, and go to your `Profile`.
+This page has multiple sections which are described below.

 <admon>

-Account management does not include the management of your team plan (Free, Team or Enterprise).
-The team plan is defined for each of your teams separately.
-To manage the team plan, go to the desired team's [settings page](/doc/studio/user-guide/teams#settings) and scroll to the `Plan and billing` section.
+This does not include managing your team plan (Free, Team, or Enterprise).
+Team plans are defined for each team separately.
+To manage them, go to the [team settings] page and scroll to the `Plan and billing` section.
+You can change plans there and increase or decrease the number of seats in it.

-Managing your team plan includes changing the plan as well as increasing or decreasing the number of seats in the team.
+[team settings]: /doc/studio/user-guide/teams#settings

 </admon>